nativelibs4java/Scalaxy/Loops/README.md

   ...
 }
 ```
-Gets rewritten at compilation time by:
+Gets rewritten at compilation time into:
 ```scala
 {
   var ii = 0